Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_4_plan.md

 ## Synopsis

-Week 2, Day 4 concentrates on ...
+At the beginning of Week 2, Day 4, Mike Kestemont introduces text analytics with Python, concentrating on *bag of words* methods.
+In the afternoon we continue our earlier examination of collation and then begin to explore documents using XQuery within the eXist XML database.

 ## Outcome goals